Topics Map > Security

 - Don't put your email address on a web page.
 Spammers use "spider" programs to scour the internet looking for email addresses.
 If you absolutely have to publish your real email address on a web page there are some ways to hide your address so that people can read it, but spider programs can't.
 Look up these tactics with your favorite search engine.

 - Create custom rules If you can reliably detect a specific pattern or content within these messages, you can try creating a unique inbox rule to automatically detect and filter these messages.
-If you need assistance with this, you can look at the following document Office 365 (Classic Outlook on the web) - Inbox rules
+If you need assistance with this, you can look at the following document [Link for document 58643. is unavailable at this time.]

 - Create a block filter Mail identified as possible junk email can be automatically moved to the Junk Email folder.